-South Africa generated 238 998 212 MWh domestically2, and of this amount only 215 201 825 MWh were sent to the grid.
+South Africa generated 238 998 212 MWh domestically4, and of this amount only 215 201 825 MWh were sent to the grid.
 A further 7 267 995 MWh was added to the national grid from imports (see Figure 5).

-Figure 5: South Africa's Electricity Grid Information 2021
+Figure 5: South Africa's Electricity Grid Information 2022

-Table 6 below shows the four GEFs for 2021.
+Table 6 below shows the four GEFs for 2022.
 A GEF value above 1 tCO2e/MWh indicates an electricity grid that is powered by carbon intensive fuels, such as non-renewables.
-The 2021 DGGEF, of 1.013 tCO2e/MWh, accurately reflects South Africa's current energy mix for electricity generation.
+The 2022 DGGEF, of 0.96 tCO2e/MWh, is lower than the 2021 DGGEF of 1.013 tCO2e/MWh.
+This is due to the decreased amount (3 %) of electricity produced from emissive sources as well as the increase (1 %) in electricity production from non-emissive sources in 2022 in comparison to 2021.
+Section 3.2 shows a comparison of data for the 2021 and 2022 GEF data.

 An emission factor of 0.168 tCO2e/MWh was used to estimate the emissions from imported electricity.
 This emission factor was calculated from the UNFCCC Standardised Baseline GEF for SAPP data, excluding data from South Africa's power plants.
-The bulk of imported electricity (99.2%) was produced from renewable energy, mainly from hydropower plants.
-The addition of this electricity from renewable energy is reflected in the NGGEF that is lower than the DGGEF and below 1 tCO2e/MWh.
+The bulk of imported electricity (97 %) was produced from renewable energy, mainly from hydropower plants.
+The addition of this electricity from renewable energy is reflected in the NGGEF that is lower than the DGGEF.